Brock Peters: Career

 He was involved in many community projects, including being chairman and a co-founder of the Dance Theatre of Harlem.

 Recognition

 Brock was awarded the 26th Screen Actors Guild Life Achievement Award in 1990 for his acting career and humanitarian contributions.
 He was given a star on the Hollywood Walk of Fame in the live theater category in 1992.

-Personal life
+Personal life and death

 Peters was once romantically involved with actress Ja'net Dubois.
 He was married to Dolores 'DiDi' Daniels from 1961 until her death in 1989.
 Their daughter, Lisa Jo Peters, was born November 3, 1962.
 Peters delivered the eulogy at Gregory Peck's funeral in 2003.
 His character, Tom Robinson, was defended by Peck's Atticus Finch in 1962's To Kill a Mockingbird.

 Peters died in Los Angeles from pancreatic cancer on August 23, 2005, at the age of 78.
 He is buried in the Revelation section at Hollywood Hills Forest Lawn Cemetery, in Los Angeles, California.